uPortal-Attic/uportal-app-framework/docs/make-a-widget.md

 #### Configuring your list of links from a URL

 * Rather than hardcode your links into a portlet preference, you can point to a URL and get your links dynamically.
 1. Omit the "links" entry in the widgetConfig JSON.
 2. In widgetConfig, add the following:
    "getLinksURL": "true"
 3. Point the widget's widgetURL property to the location of the feed.

-#### Additional information
+#### Guidance

 * `launchText` is optional.
 Omitting `launchText` suppresses the launch button at the bottom of the list-of-links widget.
 This is appropriate when there's nothing more to launch, that is, when the list-of-links widget simply presents all the intended links and that's all there is to it.
 * Avoid using a `list-of-links` widget when you only need to display one link.
 Instead, use the name and `alternativeMaximizedLink` of [the app directory entry](app-directory.md) to represent the link.
 This provides a more usable click surface, a simpler and cleaner user experience, and achieves better consistency with other just-a-link widgets in MyUW.
 * The length of your list of links will affect the widget's appearance.
 If you have more than 4 links, they will be displayed in a more traditional-style list, rather than with the `<circle-button>` directive.
+* Use sentence case in the titles of the links.

 ### Search with links